hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/UPGRADE.md

 <summary markdown="span">Explanation for the next step</summary>
 <br />

 `aad-pod-identity` - The `kubectl_manifest` terraform resource for applying CRDs has `server-side-apply` enabled.
-This can cause a conflict with "HashiCorp" using apiextensions.k8s.io/v1.
+This can cause a conflict with HashiCorp using `apiextensions.k8s.io/v1`.

 </details>
 <br />